lukebarlow/qadi/README.md

 node server.js
 ```

-and then hit localhost:8089 in your browser
+and then hit localhost:8089 in your browser.